-Eligible Activities

-Security Deposits
+Housing Assistance is intended for individuals and families who are at risk of becoming homeless, literally homeless, or fleeing/attempting to flee domestic violence.
+There is no limit on the amount of assistance that grantees can provide to households during the grant period (6 months), however, grantees should have a consistent assessment process in place along with policies and procedures to determine the extent of a household's need and how the housing intervention determination is being applied to all clients.
+Refer to section above for housing status eligibility requirements.
+Eligible components of Housing Assistance services are outlined below:

-Funds may be used to pay for security deposit that is less than or equal to two months' rent.

-Rental and Mortgage Arrears

-A one-time payment of up to six months of rental arrears or mortgage arrears may be provided on behalf of households in need.
-Arrears can include late fees accrued by the household and court cost incurred due to the eviction being filed.
+- Security Deposits: Funds may be used to pay for security deposit that is less than or equal to two months' rent. - Rental and Mortgage Arrears: A one-time payment of up to six months of rental arrears or mortgage arrears may be provided on behalf of households in need.
+Arrears can include late fees accrued by the household and court cost incurred due to an eviction being filed.
 Late fees resulting from grantee's failure to pay rent on behalf of a household by the deadline is not considered an eligible use of the grant.
 Grantees are encouraged to assist participants to establish payment plans and negotiate reduced arrears if possible.
-Rental Arrears in excess of six months are considered to be ineligible for reimbursement.
+Rental Arrears in excess of six months are considered to be ineligible for reimbursement. - Application Fees: Grantees may pay application fees on behalf of eligible households. - Rental Assistance: Grantees may provide monthly rental assistance payments on behalf of eligible households.

-Application Fees

-Grantees may pay application fees on behalf of eligible households.

-Rental Assistance

-Grantees may provide monthly rental assistance payments on behalf of eligible households.
 The purpose of the grant is to provide assistance to stabilize households that have no other resources and supports to pay their monthly rent amount.

-Mortgage Assistance

-Grantees may provide monthly mortgage assistance payments on behalf of eligible households.
-The purpose of the grant is to provide assistance to stabilize households that have no other resources and supports to pay their monthly mortgage amount.
+Rental assistance payments must occur within the grant period (6 months) to be considered eligible. - Mortgage Assistance: Grantees may provide monthly mortgage assistance payments on behalf of eligible households. - The purpose of the grant is to provide assistance to stabilize households that have no other resources and supports to pay their monthly mortgage amount.
+Mortgage assistance payments must occur within the grant period (6 months) to be considered eligible. - Utility Deposits: Funds may be used to pay for standard utility deposits for gas, electric, water, or sewage.
+Utility deposits must occur within the grant period (6 months) to be considered eligible. - Utility Arrears: Up to six months of arrears for unpaid gas, electric, water, and sewage may be provided to households in need.

-Last Month's Rent

-If necessary to obtain housing for a program participant, the last month's rent may also be paid on behalf of the household at the time the first month's rent is paid.
-The last month's rental assistance cannot exceed one month's rent.

-Utility Deposits

-Funds may be used to pay for standard utility deposits for gas, electric, water, or sewage.

-Utility Arrears

-Up to six months of arrears for unpaid gas, electric, water, and sewage may be provided to households in need.
 Arrears can include late fees accrued by the household.
 Late fees resulting from grantee's failure to pay utilities on behalf of a household by the deadline is not considered an eligible use of the grant.
-Grantees are encouraged to assist participants establish payment plans and negotiate reduced arrears if possible.
-Utility Arrears in excess of six months are considered to be ineligible for reimbursement.
+Grantees are encouraged to assist

+- participants establish payment plans and negotiate reduced arrears if possible.
+Utility Arrears in excess of six months are considered to be ineligible for reimbursement. - Utility Assistance: Utility assistance for gas, electric, water, and sewage may be provided on behalf of eligible households.
-Utility Assistance

-Utility assistance for gas, electric, water, and sewage may be provided on behalf of eligible households.
 Expenses deemed non-essential (i.e., cable television, internet, telephone, etc.) are considered ineligible for reimbursement.

-Hotel/Motel Voucher

-Where no appropriate emergency shelter is available for a homeless individual or family, grantee may provide hotel or motel voucher.
-It is the expectation that grantee work with household to create a housing stabilization plan as well as to ensure household's service and housing needs are addressed.
+Utility deposits must occur within the grant period (6 months) to be considered eligible. - Hotel/Motel Voucher: Where no appropriate emergency shelter is available for a homeless individual or family, grantee may provide hotel or motel voucher.
+It is the expectation that grantee work with the household to create a housing stabilization plan as well as to ensure household's service and housing needs are addressed. - Essential Items: Limited to one instance of assistance per household per month, Grantee can provide essential supplies limited to the following items: - Baby care items - Hygiene items - Groceries

-Essential Items

-Limited to one instance of assistance per household per month, Grantee can provide essential supplies limited to the following items:

-- Baby care items

-- o Hygiene items

-- Groceries